khoido2003/classic_monokai.nvim/README.md

-# �� Classic Monokai
+# 🎨 Classic Monokai

-A Neovim colorscheme inspired by the classic Monokai theme from Sublime Text.
-This theme is a fork of [monokai-nightasty.nvim](https://github.com/polirritmico/monokai-nightasty.nvim) with customizations to make it closer to the original Sublime Text Monokai experience.
+> A Neovim colorscheme that brings back the beloved Monokai experience from Sublime Text.

-> Special thanks to [@polirritmico](https://github.com/polirritmico) for creating the original monokai-nightasty.nvim theme that served as the foundation for this project.

-## 🎯 Why This Theme?
+## 💝 Story Behind This Theme

-I've always loved the classic Monokai theme from Sublime Text - its vibrant colors and excellent readability made coding a joy.
-This theme aims to bring that same experience to Neovim while adding modern features like:
+I've always been in love with the original Monokai theme from Sublime Text - its vibrant colors and perfect readability made coding a true joy.
+This theme is my attempt to bring that same magical experience to Neovim.

-* Dark and Light themes with consistent styling
-* Support for modern Neovim features and popular plugins
-* Customizable highlighting styles
-* Optional transparent backgrounds
+This colorscheme is a fork of [monokai-nightasty.nvim](https://github.com/polirritmico/monokai-nightasty.nvim) by [@polirritmico](https://github.com/polirritmico).
+His incredible work laid the foundation for this theme, and I'm deeply grateful for his contribution to the Neovim community.
+I've made some adjustments to bring the colors closer to the classic Sublime Text Monokai experience while keeping the modern Neovim features intact.

+## ⚡️ Requirements

+- Neovim >= 0.10.0
+- True color terminal support

-## 🚀 Quick Start
+## 📦 Quick Start

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):